-If you purchase from any website, please make sure that you have read and fully understand what you are purchasing.
+If you purchase from any website, please make sure that you have read and fully understand the plan you are purchasing.

 The college has no direct affiliation with any of these companies and receives no compensation.

-International students should research coverage before residing in the United States to make sure they find a policy that will cover accidents, emergencies, health complaints, prescription drugs, and doctors’ visits.
+International students should research medical coverage before residing in the United States to make sure the policy will cover accidents, emergencies, health complaints, prescription drugs, and doctors’ visits.
 Medical expenses are very high in the United States.
 The college is NOT responsible for any medical expenses incurred by the student.

-NCAA regulations require student-athletes and international student-athletes have health and accident coverage during college sports participation.
-Students should find a policy that will cover accidents, emergencies, health complaints, prescription drugs, and doctors’ visits.
+NCAA regulations require student-athletes, and international student-athletes have health and accident coverage during college sports participation.
+Students must find a policy covering accidents, emergencies, health complaints, prescription drugs, and doctors’ visits.
 The college is NOT responsible for any medical expenses incurred by the student-athlete.

 International/International Athlete Students

 - www.fideliscare.org Recommended - Most New York State medical providers accept this coverage.
 We are blessed

 to have an insurance representative to help students with enrollment.
 To

 schedule an appointment with the representative, please contact Lynette